 That was the rhetoric.
 Until just a few weeks ago, at a campaign stop in Las Vegas, Newt Gingrich, coming down from a brief stint at the top of the polls, set his sights on front-runner Mitt Romney for his absorbent wealth, "I think we want a candidate who represents Americans who work, pay taxes and believe in the Declaration of Independence, not somebody who is clearly against the American ideal." said the hammock of a man.

-What a dagger to the heart of all the Paul Ryan’s and Eric Canter’s in the House of Representatives trying to Shamwow progress with their fight for the “free market” and extension of the Bush tax cuts.
-Theitr species of inanity has now metastasized into a more potent and viral epidemic.
+What a dagger to the heart of all the Paul Ryans and Eric Canters in the House of Representatives trying to Shamwow progress with their fight for the free market and extension of the Bush tax cuts.
+Their species of inanity has now metastasized into a more potent and viral epidemic.
 Except for his successful healthcare plan and magic underwear, Romney is the poster child of the Republican ideal.
-Romney is what we’re told we’ll become if we just try, try, try hard enough.
-He reflects the avarice of the ‘haves’ and inspires the more dangerous covetousness of the ‘have-nots.’
-It’s the riches of tycoons like him that encourage millions of Americans to incessantly hit the mental snooze button with the hopes of experiencing the American Dream.
+Romney is what we're told we'll become if we just try, try, try hard enough.
+He reflects the avarice of the 'haves' and inspires the more dangerous covetousness of the 'have-nots.'
+It's the riches of tycoons like him that encourage millions of Americans to incessantly hit the mental snooze button with the hopes of experiencing the American Dream.

 As the party continued eying each other like starving sailors lost at sea, January's National Unemployment numbers were released.
 The drop to 8.3% made headlines.
 Though still high, it became clear that going head to head with Obama on the economy would not be as easy as previously thought.
 What was to be a campaign focused on fiscal issues took a turn down the social conservative turnpike.
 It was time to pull out the ol' culture wars and polish them to an intoxicating new shimmer.